 Reading books will be brought home each day.
 Please hear your child read as often as you can, as those who read at home make much faster progress across the curriculum.

 Spelling homework will be sent home on Fridays.
 Your child will have a little test on them the following Friday.

 Water bottles can be brought to school each day.
 Please make sure they are labelled with names.

 Could you please ensure all items of clothing are named.
 Children can get very upset if they cannot identify their own things.

 Keep checking this web page,it will be updated regularly with news of what we have been up to in class.

 If your child is worried about something, or you have a concern about your child, or need more information about something, please do come and speak to us.
 We will do what we can to help.
 The best time to catch us is as you drop off your child in the morning.
 After school is fine too, but please wait till the other children have been collected safely.
 You can also ring school and leave a message and we will call you back.

 Information to help your child if they are isolating at home.

 Fingers crossed we hope this year will go more smoothly than the last, but realistically there may be times when certain children, or even whole class bubbles, may have to isolate at home because of Covid 19.
 Any of the activities you are able to complete at home will be beneficial to your child, so please don't worry if you're doing it perfectly.
 Just reading a story each day would be amazing ( especially if your child is feeling unwell).
-Below we will add the blocks of work we are currently learning in class for you to use at home if your child is absent from school.
+Below we will add the blocks of work for you to use at home if your child is absent from school.
 There will also be worksheets available from school for those who do not have access to online resources.
-Please email, or ring the office, and we will put the worksheets in a folder for you to collect at home time the following day.

 Block 1: Traditional Tales